saifurrahmantanvir/foodybite/README.md

 # Foodybite

-Foodybite is a fictional website for a restaurant. it offers healthy meals to the consumers.
+Foodybite is a fictional website for a restaurant. it offers healthy meal to the consumers.

 # Tecnologies used to build this website